-- Vitamin C: Vital for energy creation, skin health, and immune function.
+- Vitamin C: Vital for metabolism, skin health, and immune function.

 - Vitamin E: Protects the skin from UV damage.

 - Vitamin B12: Keeps nerve and brain cells healthy.
-Necessary to replicate DNA.
+Necessary for DNA replication.

-- Folic acid: Essential for brain function, liver health, and energy creation.
+- Folic acid: Essential for brain function, liver health, and metabolism.

-- Choline: Supports metabolism and the neurotransmitters needed for memory, focus, and a positive mood.
+- Choline: Supports metabolism and the production of neurotransmitters responsible for memory, focus, and a positive mood.

 Aloe vera is often called a superfood because, in addition to vitamins and minerals, it offers more than 200 other bioavailable nutrients.
-It’s especially rich in the following enzymes, which support energy creation, hormone function, digestion, and toxin removal:
+It’s especially rich in the following enzymes, which support metabolism, hormone function, digestion, and detoxification:

 - Alkaline phosphatase

-There is a group of nutrients known as secondary metabolites which are only found in aloe.
+There is a group of nutrients known as secondary metabolites which are found in aloe and other plants.
 Some of these include aloe emodin, chrysophanol, aloesin, and aloin.
-Research shows these nutrients can offer a number of other important health benefits.
+Research shows these nutrients can offer a number of other significant health benefits which include antioxidant support.

 6. Aloe Supports Cardiovascular Health